andrealo20/qcsi/README.md

 ## What problem this solves

 A body moving through a room perturbs the Wi-Fi channel measurably.
-Every received frame exposes the channel response across tens of subcarriers — the CSI — and a sequence of frames carries the signature of the motion.
+Every received frame exposes the channel response across tens of subcarriers, the CSI, and a sequence of frames carries the signature of the motion.
 That is the basis for activity recognition, fall detection and vital-sign monitoring with no cameras and nothing worn.